rojtekin/TDA-367-projektgrupp-14/README.md

 ## How to Play the Game
-Move with either WASD or arrow-keys and to attack use IJKL to swing in a desired direction (I:Up , J;Left , K:Down, L:Right) You can also pasue and resume the game with the ESC-key
+Move with either WASD or arrow-keys and to attack use IJKL to swing in a desired direction (I:Up , J;Left , K:Down, L:Right) You can also pause and resume the game with the ESC-key